Domestic Violence Awareness Month: What is DV under California Law

 What Should I Do if I Am Arrested for Domestic Violence?

-If you are arrested for any criminal charge related to domestic violence, contact a criminal defense lawyer immediately.
+If you are arrested for any criminal charge related to domestic violence, contact our domestic violence attorneys in Los Angeles immediately.
 The potential consequences for a domestic violence conviction can be severe.
 You could face thousands of dollars in fines, years in prison, probation, and other consequences.